bramuno/shelterMon/README.md

 This project is designed to help animal shelters monitor the temperature of various kennels they have to ensure the animals are safe.
+You can use this for other reasons but you may need to make some additional adjustments not mentioned here.

 This project uses an ESP32 wifi development board connected to two DS18B20 temperature sensors to constantly send temperature readings to a syslog server on the user's home network.
 The syslog server runs a cron script to monitor the termperature and alert the user if both sensors have been exceeded the temperature threshold for too long a time period.